‘The Bachelor’ 2017 Spoilers For Episode 6: Nick Viall Faces A Tear-Filled Group Date, Difficult Choices, And Heartbreaking Stories

 Episode 6 may end right about there, but Reality Steve’s spoilers do reveal what will happen next.
 Nick talks to the remaining six women after this intense two-on-one and he’ll start crying and worrying that he may not be successful in finding love.
 Reality Steve’s Bachelor spoilers indicate that shortly after that, Corinne will sneak into Nick’s room to try to spend some private time with him.
 Will Viall cross a line with Olympios like what happened between him and Kaitlyn Bristowe during her Bachelorette season?
 It seems that he’ll put a stop to things before they go too far in this case, which will surely come as a disappointment to the Season 21 villain.

 There reportedly is no rose ceremony in the Virgin Islands since there was nobody more to eliminate, and Nick and his final six women will head to the Bahamas for Episode 7.
 There are plenty of rumors floating around about Viall’s final rose pick and the current status of that relationship and viewers are dying to see how this all plays out.
-Tune in to ABC’s The Bachelor 2017 season when Episode 6 airs on Monday, February 6 to see how wild things get for Nick Viall and his remaining women.
+Tune into ABC’s The Bachelor 2017 season when Episode 6 airs on Monday, February 6 to see how wild things get for Nick Viall and his remaining women.

-[Featured image by David Becker/Getty Images]
+[Featured Image by David Becker/Getty Images]